carolinecreamer/CapstoneProject/README.md

 - PUT: users/id, update a user's profile data
 - GET: cities, fetch the list of cities visible on the map
 - GET: users, fetch the list of "friends" available to the user
+- GET: property info, fetch the list of houses in the area by zip code

 Data Model
 - User table: